ChaminduGamage/ChaminduGamage/README.md

 ### Hi there 👋
 # 🏄‍♂️ Chamindu Gamage

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Digital Craftsman (Developer/UI UX Designer/Graphic Designer/Photographer)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+I'm an indie developer and graphic designer building my version of the digital world one step at a time.
+All coding projects are built from the ground up, from planning and designing to solving real-life problems with code.

 <!--
 **ChaminduGamage/ChaminduGamage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.